Jitec-Mebin/colab-image-classification-one-click/README.md

 simple CNN model

-just open in co lab and run --ony for study purpose
+just open in colab and run only for study purpose